 The Payment Plan for Personal Computers facilitates acquisition of personal computers for staff by means of payroll deduction or post-dated cheques with interest charges that are equal to the Revenue Canada Prescribed Interest rate.
-This plan is available to all permanent full-time, permanent part-time and Councillors of the Town of Halton Hills.
+The Employee Purchase/Repayment Plan for Personal Computers is available to all permanent full-time, regular part-time and Councillors of the Town of Halton Hills.